Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 05, 2019

-Starting with the most serious hit-and-run cases where people are killed on the highway or there's some horrible injury and the person either leaves their vehicle there or just drives away from the scene of the accident, if the police can get any information about that particular person in that particular scenario, they're going to start looking for them immediately.
+Starting with the most serious hit-and-run cases where people are killed on the highway, or there's some horrible injury, and the person either leaves their vehicle there or just drives away from the scene of the accident; if the police can get any information about that particular person in that particular scenario, they're going to start looking for them immediately.
+This involves a thorough investigation, which may include collecting evidence from the scene, interviewing witnesses, and using forensic techniques to identify the perpetrator.

-I've represented a lot of people in these cases and it's impressive what the police can do through various techniques to find a person that seriously injured somebody and then left the scene of the accident- in addition to be charged with a felony hit and run with injury under California Vehicle Code 20001,
+I've represented a lot of people in these cases, and it's impressive what the police can do through various techniques to find a person who seriously injured somebody and then left the scene of the accident- in addition to being charged with a felony hit and run with injury under California Vehicle Code 20001,

 Property Damage